carsonmulligan/carsonmulligan/README.md

       writing: [ 'Untitled stories', 'Fun poems', 'Rendezvouz' ]
       listening: [ 'Darknet Diaries by Jack Rhysider' ]
       speaking: [ 'Freestyle Rap', 'To the homies', 'The Carson Mulligan Podcast' ]
-      studying: [ 'How to make EV batteries', 'How to move EV batteries', 'How to speak Spanish' ]
+      studying: [ 'How to move freight better', 'How to speak Spanish' ]
-      tinkering: [ 'React', 'Python', 'Fukuoka Farming' ] }
+      tinkering: [ 'Fukuoka Farming', 'Wildflower Seed Bombs' ] }
   end
 end